This article only covers Final Cut Pro X 10.0.0 – 10.0.9, and will not be updated.

-When you upgrade to Final Cut Pro X 10.1 or later, your projects and events are updated.
-These updated files can't be used with earlier versions of Final Cut Pro X. You can create backups of the older version of Final Cut Pro X and your projects and events before you upgrade in case you need them later.
+When you update from Final Cut Pro 10.0.9 to Final Cut Pro X 10.1 – 10.2.3, your projects and events are updated.
+These updated files can't be used with earlier versions of Final Cut Pro X. You can create a backup of the currently installed version of the Final Cut Pro X application, your projects, and your events before you update in case you need them later.

-You should complete any active projects before updating to a new version of Final Cut Pro.
+You should complete any active projects before updating to a new version of Final Cut Pro X.

 Back up the Final Cut Pro X app

-When you update Final Cut Pro X using the Mac App Store, the latest version replaces the current version you have installed.
-Before updating to Final Cut Pro X 10.1 or later, you can save a copy of the currently installed version as a backup using these steps:
+When you update Final Cut Pro X, the latest version replaces the current version you have installed.
+Before updating to Final Cut Pro X 10.1 – 10.2.3 or later, you can save a copy of the currently installed version as a backup using these steps:

 - Create a new folder in the Applications folder.
 Rename this folder using the name and version of the app you're backing up (for example, "Final Cut Pro X 10.0.9").
 To check the version of Final Cut Pro X you have, open it and choose Final Cut Pro > About Final Cut Pro.